glouppe/info8006-introduction-to-ai/lecture6.md

 ???

-R: give some more applications
+R: give some more applications -> perseverance?
+R: prepare one code example
+R: prepare handwritten developments

 ---